eflanili7881/NVIDIA372.70PatchedINFsForWinNT6.0/README.md

 - On driver installation, select Custom.
 - Untick nView from install (Cannot start in Vista; it may work with Extended Kernel).
 - Start installation by clicking Next.
-- After Setup is complete, reboot PC.
+- After installation is complete, reboot PC.
 If installation successful, resolution should be increased to the native resolution.
+  - The screen maybe don't come for up to 30 seconds or longer on first boot.
+After that, system will start normally on other boots.